Foreign currency exchange can be confusing. Here's everything you need to know.

 Did you know?

-Despite the bargains to be found at currency exchange booths, the most cost-effective way to buy foreign currency is to conduct your transaction online with a foreign exchange company like OFX or Travel Money Oz.
-Such companies tend to offer better rates and lower fees than you could find at a physical bureau.
+Despite the bargains advertised at currency exchange booths, often the most cost-effective way to buy foreign currency is to conduct your transaction online with a foreign exchange company.
+These companies tend to offer better rates and lower fees than you could find when you go into an exchange bureau.
 Travelex, which operates more than 100 exchange booths across Australia, also offers an online service which typically provides better rates.

 How should I pay for my purchases overseas?